tommideso/Progetto_LabASSI/user-stories.md

 Given I am on the profile completion page
 When I choose to complete my profile as a chef
 And I fill in the profile completion form with valid data
-Then I should be redirected to the chef dashboard
+Then I should be redirected to the chef homepage

 ### Scenario 2: User completes profile as a customer with valid data

 Given I am on the profile completion page
 When I choose to complete my profile as a customer
 And I fill in the profile completion form with valid data
-Then I should be redirected to the customer dashboard
+Then I should be redirected to the customer homepage

 ### Scenario 3: User completes profile with invalid data